 The emails between Miller and Monsanto’s Eric Sachs show how corporations and writers sometimes work together to promote corporate talking points in ways that are not disclosed to editors or the public.

-In the emails, Sachs asked Miller to write about the “controversial decision” by the International Agency for Research on Cancer (IARC) to list glyphosate as a probable human carcinogen (the decision was embargoed at the time and not yet publicly released).
+In the emails, Sachs asked Miller to write about the International Agency for Research on Cancer (IARC) report that named glyphosate as a probable human carcinogen.
 Miller replied, “I would be if I could start from a high-quality draft.”
-Sachs provided what he called a “still quite rough” draft, which he described to Miller as “a good start for your magic.”
-The draft appeared a few days later, largely unchanged, in this Forbes column that appeared under Miller’s name.
+Sachs provided a “still quite rough” draft as “a good start for your magic.”
+The draft appeared a few days later, largely unchanged, in a Forbes column under Miller’s name.

-According to Retraction Watch, Forbes removed Miller’s work because it violated Fobes.com rules that contributors declare any potential conflicts of interest and publish only their original writing.”When it came to our attention that Mr. Miller violated these terms, we removed all of his posts from Forbes.com and ended our relationship with him,” said Mia Carbonell, senior VP of global communications at Forbes.
+According to Retraction Watch, Forbes deleted Miller’s work because the glyphosate column violated Forbes’ rules that contributors declare any potential conflicts of interest and publish only their original writing.
+“When it came to our attention that Mr. Miller violated these terms, we removed all of his posts from Forbes.com and ended our relationship with him,” said Mia Carbonell, senior VP of global communications at Forbes.

 Miller had written dozens of articles for Forbes, many of them promoting and defending GMOs and pesticides and attacking the organic industry.
 Forbes also removed articles co-bylined by Miller and other chemical industry allies, including Julie Kelly, Kavin Senapathy and Bruce Chassy.

-Project Syndicate added an editor’s note to the top of articles written by Miller (and later also deleted his columns entirely): “Legitimate objections have been raised about the independence and integrity of the commentaries that Henry Miller has written for Project Syndicate and other outlets; in particular that Monsanto, rather than Miller, drafted some of them.
+Project Syndicate added the following Editor’s Note to the top of articles written by Miller (and later deleted his columns entirely): “Legitimate objections have been raised about the independence and integrity of the commentaries that Henry Miller has written for Project Syndicate and other outlets; in particular that Monsanto, rather than Miller, drafted some of them.
 Readers should be aware of this potential conflict of interest, which, had it been known at the time Miller’s commentaries were accepted, would have constituted grounds for rejecting them.”

 Monsanto PR document: “Engage Henry Miller”

-Page 2 of the plan describes the first external deliverable: “Engage Henry Miller.”
+Page 2 of the plan describes the first external deliverable: “Engage Henry Miller” to “inoculate/ establish public perspective on IARC.”
 Documents reported by the New York Times show that a Monsanto executive asked Miller to write about the cancer report and provided him with a draft that Miller posted largely unchanged under his own name in Forbes.

 Read more about Monsanto’s PR campaign to discredit IARC.